Firebase Cloud Messaging: Development

-Key Capabilities
+Key capabilities

 Firebase Cloud Messaging has three main capabilities.
 The first capability is that FCM allows the user to receive notification messages or data messages which can be deciphered by the application code.
 The second capability is message targeting.
 Messages are able to be sent to the client application through different methods; from the FCM platform to individual devices, specified device groups or devices which are subscribed to particular topic domains.
 The third key capability is the connection channel from client applications to the server.
 FCM allows messages of various types to be sent from selected devices or client apps via the FCM channel.

-Technical Details
+Technical details

 Firebase Cloud Messaging sends notifications and messages to devices which have installed specific Firebase-enabled apps.
 Adding support for FCM to an application requires multiple steps: add support to the Android Studio project, obtain registration tokens and implement handlers to identify message notifications.
 The message notifications can be sent via the Firebase console with a select user segmentation option.

-FCM Architecture
+FCM architecture

 The FCM Architecture includes three components: FCM connection server, a Trusted environment with an application server based on HTTP or XMPP and cloud functionality, and a Client application.
 Sending and receiving messages require a secured environment or server to build, direct and send messages, and an iOS, Android or web client application to receive messages.
 There are two types of messages developers can send with FCM; notification messages and data messages.
 Notification messages are messages displayed on the device by FCM and are automatically managed by the FCM SDK.
 Data messages are processed by the client application.
 Therefore, Notification messages are used when the developer requires FCM to handle the notification display for the client applications.
 Data messages will be used when the developer requires the messages to be processed on the client application.

 FCM can deliver target messages to applications via three methods: to a single device, to a device group or to devices which are subscribed to topics.
 Developers build and send targeted messages to a select group of users on the ‘Notification composer.’
-Messages send with FCM are integrated with the Firebase Analytics functionality to track user conversion and engagement.
+Messages sent with FCM are integrated with Google Analytics to track user conversion and engagement.